 American Cultures courses can be taken at any time during a student's undergraduate career at Berkeley, but we strongly urge students to meet the requirement as early as possible.
 Students must receive a grade no lower than C- or P to satisfy the requirement.

-For a list of courses that satisfy the AC requirement at UC Berkeley, please visit the UC Berkeley Classes website.
+For a list of courses that satisfy the AC requirement at UC Berkeley, please visit the Academic Senate's list.

 Satisfying the AC Requirement at Other Colleges

 AC courses may also be taken "off-campus" at a community college or a partner institution.
 For a list of approved courses, please visit the Academic Senate's list, or refer to assist.org.

 Petitioning a Course for AC Credit

 Students also may submit a petition form to the Academic Senate if they believe a specific course satisfies the American Cultures Requirement.

 The AC curriculum has been specially developed to enrich the student experience at UC Berkeley, and as such, is a unique reflection of UC Berkeley faculty's expertise in fields related to issues of critical diversity studies.
 However, there are instances in which courses offered at other educational institutions also formulate experiences which meet the expectations of the AC requirement at UC Berkeley.
 In this case, students have the option of submitting a petition to the Academic Senate, to have a non-AC course they have taken and successfully passed, if they believe that course satisfies the AC requirement.

 It is important to keep in mind, that just because a non-AC course "looks" or "feels” like an AC course this does not mean that a petition will be approved by the Academic Senate.
 AC courses are governed by a very specific regulation that is interpreted and applied by the Academic Senate’s Subcommittee on the Breadth Requirement in American Cultures.